 A multifocal lens is composed of a series of concentric rings, each of which helps you focus on objects at different distances and in different light conditions.
 This design helps you see clearer in different situations and reduces dependence on glasses and contact lenses.

 - TECNIS® Multifocal IOL

 - Symfony IOL

 Accommodating Intraocular Lenses

-Crystalens® is the only IOL intraocular lens that flexes just like the natural lens of the eye.
-Rather than using stages or zones for different kinds of vision, like the multifocal lenses, or being limited to a single focal depth like conventional IOLs lenses, the Crystalens® transitions smoothly between focal distances under the power of using the same muscles that controlled the original lens.
-In terms of visual acuity, receiving Crystalens® implants is like having your old, worn lenses replaced with those you had at 25 years old.
+Crystalens® and Trulign Toric are the only intraocular lenses that flex just like the natural lens of the eye.
+Rather than using stages or zones for different kinds of vision, like the multifocal lenses, or being limited to a single focal depth like conventional IOLs lenses, the Crystalens® and Trulign Toric IOLs transition smoothly between focal distances under the power of using the same muscles that controlled the original lens.
+In terms of visual acuity, having a Crystalens® or Trulign Toric implant is like having your old, worn lenses replaced with those you had at 25 years old.
 In fact, in a large-scale study conducted by the FDA more than 98 percent of patients who chose the Crystalens® IOL could read a newspaper without glasses, and 100 percent could read email and other content on a computer screen.
 Overall, more than 98 percent achieved 20/40 vision or better, and most of those achieved 20/30 vision or better.

 The Trulign Toric Lens works the same as the Crystalens in that it flexes just like the natural lens of the eye and transitions smoothly between focal distances using the same muscles that controlled the original lens.
 The difference between the Crystalens and the Trilign Toric is that the Trulign Toric can also correct astigmatism, and the Crystalens cannot.